dashdotrobot/bicyclewheel/content/articles/articles/ferris-wheel-day.md

 <img alt="George Ferris - Google Doodle" class="img-fluid" src="{filename}/images/ferris-wheel-day/google-doodle.png">
 <div class="figure-caption">Google honors George Washington Gale Ferris with a <a href="https://www.google.com/doodles/valentines-day-and-george-ferris-154th-birthday" target="_blank">doodle in 2013</a>.</div>

 Named for its inventor, [George Washington Gale Ferris](https://en.wikipedia.org/wiki/George_Washington_Gale_Ferris_Jr.), the [Ferris Wheel](https://en.wikipedia.org/wiki/Ferris_Wheel) was the centerpiece of the Chicago Columbian World Exposition.
-The "Chicago Wheel" was conceived as America's answer to the Eiffel Tower, which was considered the premier engineering marvel of the day (though almost universally panned as an aesthetic contribution to the Parisian skyline).
+The "Chicago Wheel" was conceived as America's answer to the Eiffel Tower, which was considered the premier engineering marvel of the day (though widely panned as an aesthetic contribution to the Parisian skyline).
 Although the wheel was a financial success for the fair, Ferris himself was ruined by ensuing legal disputes regarding payment and ticket revenue.
-An engineering prodigy--he was only 34 when the wheel was built--Ferris died only three years after the fair from typhoid.
+An engineering prodigy&mdash;he was only 34 when the wheel was built&mdash;Ferris died only three years after the fair from typhoid.

 <div class="row">
   <div class="col-md-2"></div>